era-platform/cene/docs/source/common/namespaces.rst

 Call with ``table ns``

+.. todo:: Now that tables expose their keys well enough to implement this in terms of a single-key lookup, consider replacing this with a single-key lookup again.

 Makes a table with entries corresponding to the given table, except each value is replaced with a sub-namespace, which is to say a namespace uniquely determined by the given namespace and the entry's key.
 The entry's value is ignored.

 Distinct keys yield distinct sub-namespaces.